Contact Us Today (424) 372-3112

 What Factors Are Considered by the Court for a PC 17(b) Motion?

-A 17(b) motion to reduce a felony begins with filing a motion with the court, where a hearing date will be scheduled.
-The prosecutor must be served and given sufficient notice.
-At the reduction hearing, both the criminal lawyer and prosecutor will be given a chance to present an argument.
+At the reduction hearing, both the defense lawyer and the prosecutor will present their arguments.
 The prosecutor's role is to present any reasons why the reduction should not be granted, which could include the nature of the offense, your criminal history, or other factors.

 The court uses several primary factors to decide whether to grant or deny the motion, including:

 Once the hearing is completed, the judge will rule on the motion.
-If granted, your case is reduced to a misdemeanor, which is often the first step to an expungement under California Penal Code 1203.4.
+If granted, your case will be reduced to a misdemeanor, which is often the first step toward an expungement under California Penal Code 1203.4.

 What are the Benefits of a Successful Penal Code 17(b) Reduction?